Skip to main content

 Logo image

-However, sometimes programs have unintended consequences.
-It can be difficult to ensure system reliability, which refers to a program being able to perform its tasks as expected under stated conditions without failure.
-Programmers should make an effort to maximize system reliability by testing the program with a variety of conditions.
+Sometimes the harm is caused by unreliable software.
+Software can work in many cirumstances and still fail sometimes catastrophic ways.
+System reliability refers to a program being able to perform its tasks as expected under stated conditions without failure.
+Responsible programmers make an effort to maximize system reliability by testing the program under a variety of conditions.

 The fields of AI (Artificial Intelligence) and Machine Learning increasingly pose ethical questions in our world.
 For example, self-driving cars that use machine learning to learn to follow lanes and avoid collisions could make our world much safer.
 Self-driving cars do not get distracted by text messages and don’t drink and drive.
 However, what if the car needs to make an ethical decision about avoiding a collision with a pedestrian by causing an accident that may also lead to the loss of life?
 Who makes these decisions?
 The software? the programmers?
 If you were a programmer for a self-driving car, how would you approach such decisions?
 Here’s a great Wired article or BBC video about self-driving cars and ethical problems.